Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - Available upon the request of

-Here is one example on how you can format a resume for someone with no experience:
+Here is an example of how to format your resume for someone with no experience:

 Qualifications Summary: